SESMG/SESMG/docs/index.rst

 Troubleshooting
 ===============
 During execution of the model generator, error messages and associated program aborts may occur.

-In the following, known errors are listed and it is explained how they can be corrected.
+**General debugging**:

+Pay attention to the correct spelling:

+- Pay attention to correct upper and lower case.
+- Do not use spaces in the entire spreadsheet (except for the "comment" columns).
+- Make sure that every column of the used lines is filled.
+Columns that are not used can be filled with an "x".

+Make sure that the displayed system can stay in balance.
+- It must always be possible to take off all of the supplied energy and vice versa.
+- The use of excess-sinks and shortage-sources can help to keep the system in balance.

+**Known error messages**

 .. warning::